Runaway (Self song)

 "Runaway" is a song by the American pop rock band Self, released on July 11, 2014.
-Distributed by El Camino Media, it was the second single for the band's second EP Super Fake Nice.
+Distributed by El Camino Media, it was the second single for the band's third EP Super Fake Nice.
 The track utilizes power pop instrumentation that samples the song "Do That Stuff" by American funk band Parliament.
 A music video for "Runaway" was released alongside the single, featuring cats pantomiming with instruments.
 The video went viral, helping the single commercially succeed.

 Background

-Since 1990, Matt Mahaffey had created multiple songs sampling Parliament's song "Do That Stuff", denouncing them as demos and withholding them.
+Since 1990, Self frontman Matt Mahaffey had created multiple songs sampling Parliament's song "Do That Stuff", denouncing them as demos and withholding them.
 His fifth attempt came in 2010 as "Runaway", the first time he found the product satisfactory.
 Two years later, Matt Messer of El Camino Media heard a demo of "Runaway".
 He was drawn to it and expressed interest in marketing it as a radio single.
 This led Mahaffey to sign his band Self to the independent record label, recording more songs to form the EP Super Fake Nice (2014).
 Mahaffey finished the song in 2014, releasing it as the EP's second single on July 11.
 The band performed "Runaway" on Jimmy Kimmel Live! on July 30, becoming the band's first televised live performance.

+Composition

+"Runaway" is entirely performed by Mahaffey, prominently using electric guitar, arpeggiating synthesizers, bass guitar, and drums in a pop rock/power pop soundscape along the major scale.
+The song begins with a soft xylophone and flute melody, with the latter being panned to the left.
+Its verses transition between an isolated bass with Mahaffey's vocals on top and the song's entire selection of instruments.
+Drums build into each chorus, adding vocal harmonies.
+The instrumentation pulls back at the end of each chorus, cycling back into verses.
+A guitar solo is played during the bridge.
+"Runaway" uses an 8-bar verse–chorus form with a tempo of 97 beats per minute and a time signature of 4/4, resulting in a length of 3 minutes and 18 seconds across 80 bars.
+The song lyrically follows a conversation between the narrator and a girl, with Mahaffey warning against her reckless actions of escapism and their eventual consequences with a concerned tone.